When the angels whisper, we call it “coincidence”.

 I can hardly wait to discover who has all the delectable and unique family traits that will likely throw us into hysterics!

 It’s close to 90 years since Grandma and Grandpa Mallinson have been together in one place with all of their offspring – such as they are in this post.
-Grandma died in 1924; Grandpa in the 1960s.
+Grandma died in 1925; Grandpa in 1957.
 All of their “kids” in the above photo have also passed on – each having at least lived into their 80s.

 Imagine having to go through Japan, a Doctor’s death and England to bring the Arthur Mallinson family under one roof and discover the next generation only 30 miles away – just across a briny channel.